Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Narcos/Narcos: Mexico

-This can be a spectacular drama series, too typically unfairly dismissed as a successor to Breaking Dangerous.
-The story, primarily based on actual occasions, follows the unending recreation of cat and mouse between notorious drug king Pablo Escobar, the Colombian authorities and the DEA (Drug Enforcement Administration), breaking down the myths and telling the story of Escobar’s turbulent life.
-The primary two series have been filmed in Colombia, the place Escobar made his billions distributing cocaine, and takes us from the late 1970s to the early 1990s, when the authorities lastly caught up with him.
+This is a spectacular drama series, too often unfairly dismissed as a successor to Breaking Bad.
+The story, based on real events, follows the never-ending game of cat and mouse between infamous drug king Pablo Escobar, the Colombian authorities and the DEA (Drug Enforcement Administration), breaking down the myths and telling the story of Escobar’s turbulent life.
+The first two series were filmed in Colombia, where Escobar made his billions distributing cocaine, and takes us from the late 1970s to the early 1990s, when the authorities finally caught up with him.

-The series returned for a 3rd outing, however with the Escobar story informed it turned its consideration to the brand new drug lords on the block the Cali Cartel.
-Season 4 was initially meant to comply with the identical path, however improvement led the writers in one other path completely, with a spin-off known as Narcos: Mexico, exploring the nation’s conflict on medication and taking inspiration from real-life incidents.
+The series returned for a third outing, but with the Escobar story told it turned its attention to the new drug lords on the block the Cali Cartel.
+Season four was initially intended to follow the same path, but development led the writers in another direction entirely, with a spin-off called Narcos: Mexico, exploring the country’s war on drugs and taking inspiration from real-life incidents.

 Watch on Netflix